belda/XCVtenders/README.md

 # XCV Tenders

-A dummy application that stores government tenders.
+An application that stores government tenders.

 ## TASK
-1. BUG: When we look at http://localhost:8000/admin/tenders/tender/ we see the tenders there multiple times.
+1. BUG: When we look at http://localhost:8000/admin/tenders/tender/ after multiple imports we see the same tenders multiple times there.
-2. We want to import tenders from https://tenders.guru/pl  API.
-We want to run the importer daily.
-3. We want to store the reward for the tender in Bitcoin.
+2. We want to store the reward for the tender in Bitcoin.
 Zloty or Euro's are not as much fun
-4. We want to display the BTC reward in the admin panel.
+3. We want to display the BTC reward in the admin panel.

 ## Installation